 DIVERSE LEADERSHIP NETWORK

-This 18-month program is designed to grow, mentor, challenge and enhance the potential of high-performing, introspectively driven employees.
-The program is our commitment to providing associates with an opportunity to grow their careers at Nielsen.
+Our goal is to be an employer of choice, where diverse skills, experiences, perspectives, and cultural backgrounds are respected and valued.
+The Diverse Leadership Network reflects our commitment to diversity and inclusion and our commitment to provide our associates with visibility, access, and opportunities to grow their careers at Nielsen.
 It provides a world-class leadership development platform that is more inclusive, diverse, sustainable and reflective of the clients, markets and communities we serve.

 The roles of coaches, participants and the managers of participants are unique, yet all share the common theme: the associate’s development.
-Participants and coaches are selected by Nielsen senior leaders for inclusion in the program.
-With an uncommon drive to succeed, participants are organizationally recognized contributors and rising leaders.
-All coaches are known for their passion to develop others and have a depth of knowledge and experience.
+Participants have a track record of achievement, demonstrated leadership abilities, and a desire to grow at Nielsen.
+Coaches are known for their passion to develop others, have a depth of knowledge and experience, and are committed to advancing diversity and inclusion at Nielsen.

 EMPLOYEE RESOURCE GROUPS